Silicrex/Touchless/README.md

 # Thanks
 - Typing sound from Zapsplat
-- Murtaza's workshop for inspiration and CV tutorials
+- Murtaza's workshop for inspiration and CV tutorials!